 I am a tropical forest ecologist, primarily focusing on the plants and habitat of South East Asia.
 These diverse and highly threatened forests are fascinating in their complexity and they provide the ideal location to conduct new and exciting research with a true impact on current conservation efforts.

 I am currently studying for my PhD in ecology at the University of Stirling.
 My focus is on the effects of repeated logging efforts in Borneo and how these may alter recruitment into the tree community.
-By studying sapling and seedling communities, along with the role of lianas in logged forest, I hope to discover more about the long term sustainability and carbon storage potential of logged forests in South East Asia.
+By studying sapling and seedling communities, along with the role of lianas in logged forest, I hope to discover more about the long term sustainability and taxonomic shifts within the logged forests of South East Asia.
 I will be posting updates throughout the study, both here and on my twitter account.

 PhD student in Ecology at the University of Stirling (2017-present)

 Masters Degree in Environmental Science (MEnv) at the University of York (2012-2016)

 Demonstrator and Teaching Assistant at the University of Stirling (2018-present)

 Lead Habitat Surveyor for Operation Wallacea at their Dominican research site (2017)

 Habitat Surveyor and General Assistant for Operation Wallacea at their Indonesian research Site (2015)